-Founded in 1965 as an independent student lobby to advocate for student self-determination – the ability to shape one’s own education.
+The Student Committee on Undergraduate Education was founded in 1965 as an independent student lobby to advocate for student self-determination – the ability to shape one’s own education.
 Over the course of fifty years, SCUE’s suggestions and proposals have initiated and guided some of the most significant projects in Penn’s history:

 - Penn Course Review

-Improved Academic Advising
+- Improved Academic Advising

-College House System
+- College House System

 SCUE takes as its purview any issue which affects undergraduate education or the intellectual atmosphere at Penn.
 We serve our duty in various roles: both as advocates for the student voice and as advisors to the faculty and administration.
 Our current projects include:

-OPenned – an online learning platform for exploring the intellectual community at Penn through a series of interdisciplinary tutorials
+- OPenned – an online learning platform for exploring the intellectual community at Penn through a series of interdisciplinary tutorials

-2015 White Paper – every 5 years SCUE publishes a comprehensive review of undergraduate education.
+- 2015 White Paper – every 5 years SCUE publishes a comprehensive review of undergraduate education.
 If you have suggestions or comments about what we should include in our upcoming White Paper, please drop us a line here.

-SCUE’s membership consists of approximately 35 to 40 undergraduates from all four schools who are selected by a six-member Steering Committee.
+SCUE’s membership consists of approximately 20 to 30 undergraduates from all four schools who are selected by a six-member Steering Committee.
 The Steering Committee is elected by a full Committee vote each January.